Agatha Christie’s Evil Under the Sun-1982

 Naturally, Murdock eventually makes it on board to take over the controls and land the plane.

-But these are gripes that I can look past with the knowledge that if this film were made in 2020 Nancy would either land the plane or Murdock would be a female character and Nancy a male character.
+But these are gripes I can look past, given that if this film were made in 2020, Nancy would either land the plane or Murdock would be a female character and Nancy a male character.

 Imagine that!